openshift/openshift-origin-design/web-console/knikubevirt/deplying-kubevirt/deploying-kubevirt.md

 ### General

 ![General step - default](img/2-00.png)
-The subscription channel has only one option, therefore it is disabled, but visible in order for the user to know which channel this operator exist on  (is it necessary for the user to know that?)
+The subscription channel has only one option, therefore it is disabled, but visible in order for the user to know which channel this operator exist on.
 The user toggles to “A specific project” on the project field

 ![General step - next step](img/2-01.png)
-The user leaves all to default and goes to the next step
+The user leaves the rest to default and goes to the next step

 ### Custom resources

 ![CR step - default](img/2-10.png)
-Creating Custom resources as a part of the Operator installation.
+This screen offers the user a way to create Custom resources as a part of the Operator installation by default.
 The user uncheck the “Create custom resource instances” checkbox

 ![CR step - uncheck "Create CR instances"](img/2-11.png)